gurnec/btcrecover/TUTORIAL.md

 #### Memory ####

-When *btcrecover* starts, it's first task is to count all the passwords it's about to try, looking for and recording duplicates for future reference (so that no password is tried twice).
-This duplicate checking can take **a lot** of memory, depending on how many passwords need to be counted.
+When *btcrecover* starts, it's first task is to count all the passwords it's about to try, looking for and recording duplicates for future reference (so that no password is tried twice) and also so it can display an ETA.
+This duplicate checking can take **a lot** of memory, depending on how many passwords need to be counted, but in some circumstances it can also save a lot of time.
 If *btcrecover* appears to hang after displaying the `Counting passwords ...` message, or if it outright crashes, try running it again with the `--no-dupchecks` option.
 After this initial counting phase, it doesn't use up much RAM as it searches through passwords.

+Although this initial counting phase can be skipped by using the `--no-eta` option, it's not recommended.
+If you do use `--no-eta`, it's highly recommended that you also use `--no-dupchecks` at the same time.

-You may want to always use a single `--no-dupchecks` option when working with MultiBit key files or Electrum wallets because the duplicate checking saves very little time with these in most cases.
+You may want to always use a single `--no-dupchecks` option when working with MultiBit or Electrum wallets because the duplicate checking can actually decrease CPU efficiency (and always decreases memory efficiency) with these wallets in many cases.

-If you specify the `--no-dupchecks` more than once, it will disable even more of the duplicate checks:
+If you specify `--no-dupchecks` more than once, it will disable even more of the duplicate checking logic:

  * 1 time - disables the most comprehensive and also the most memory intensive duplicate checking
  * 2 times - disables duplicate checking that rarely consumes much memory relative to the time it saves, although it may if the tokenlist file has a large number of tokens on relatively few lines with at least one but relatively few identical tokens